Matt Vierling Player Props: Tigers vs. Royals

-On Tuesday, Matt Vierling (.353 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+On Wednesday, Matt Vierling (.303 slugging percentage in past 10 games, with no home runs) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Ryan Yarbrough.
 First pitch is at 8:10 PM ET.

+He had two hits (going 2-for-4) in his last game against the Royals.

 Matt Vierling Game Info & Props vs. the Royals